16 best websites for design inspiration in 2025

 A screenshot of Hsu McCullough's architecture studio website

-Hsu McCullough's architecture studio site by Dunclyde is a clean and sharp minimalist delight.
-Its use of whitespace places a gorgeous emphasis on the site’s imagery, with the arrangement of the crisp sans serif-type font furthering the establishment of balance and form throughout the site’s design.
+Hsu McCullough's architecture studio site by Dunclyde is a clean, minimalist delight.
+Its use of whitespace places a gorgeous emphasis on the site’s imagery, while the crisp sans serif type further establishes balance and form throughout the design.

-This weaving of aesthetic form meets function makes Hsu McCullough a great website to draw inspiration from, notably the ‘New York City blogger’ archetype.
+This weaving of aesthetic form meets function makes Hsu McCullough's site a compelling source of design inspiration, notably for the ‘New York City blogger’ archetype.

-So, there you have it, 16 great websites to help ignite your creative fire.
+So, there you have it, 16 inspiring websites to help ignite your creative fire.
 We hope these examples have sparked a few ideas for your upcoming design project.

 To find more visually stunning websites, check Made in Webflow for more design ideas, and create your next web design today.